xeniaka/json-diff/README.md

   ]
 }
 ```
-Explanation: The two objects show 2 differences:
+**Explanation**: The two objects show 2 differences:
-1. First difference starts at position 3 and has length equals 2 (the next characters are equal);
+1. First difference starts at position 3 and has length equals 2;
-2. Second difference starts at position 9 and has length equals 2.
+2. Second difference starts at position 9 and its length is equal 2.